Is your kettle not turning on, and you need to perform a reset?

 The Best Practices to Look After Your Kettle

-Here is a list of things that will keep yours in tiptop condition.
+Here is a list of things to keep your kettle in tip-top condition.

 - Clean the Outside of the Kettle

-One surefire way for you to keep your kettle in good nick is to get in a good routine of cleaning it.
+In my opinion, regular cleaning is one of the best ways to take care of your kettle and prevent different issues, such as unpleasant smells.
 Wipe your kettle with a damp cloth weekly to keep it free from dust and dirt.
-Remember, you should never immerse your kettle in water or put it in the dishwasher.
+Never immerse your kettle in water or put it in the dishwasher.

 - Soak a large cleaning cloth in white vinegar.
 Never use an abrasive scourer on your kettle.

 - Wring the vinegar from the cloth and wrap it around the kettle.
-Leave the cloth laying on the kettle overnight
+Leave the cloth on the kettle overnight.

 - In the morning, remove the cloth from around the kettle.
-Use a damp sponge to rub over the stains and stubborn water marks.
-These should now come away easily.
+Use a damp sponge to rub over the stains and stubborn water marks; they should now disappear easily.

 - Descale the Kettle